KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_4.md

         * The count of questions to return
         * The category to get questions for
         * The difficulty level to use for this quiz

+        **Note:** This isn't your browser console like we've been used to at other Coding & Cocktails sessions this year focused on front-end code.
+In the Node.js environment, the console is tied to the node server.
+This means that when your API is running locally & a request is made to the API, you see these console logs in Git Bash or iTerm2.

+        When the API is deployed on Heroku, these `console.log` outputs get displayed in the heroku logs which you can access via the Heroku website or by typing `heroku logs` in Git Bash or iTerm2.

-      2. Then the function builds out the correct URL using the initial `categoryMap` data and the count/category/difficulty options to return the URL to the caller.
+      2. Next, the function builds out the correct URL using the initial `categoryMap` data and the count/category/difficulty options to return the URL to the caller.

   3. `reformatQA` - Accepts one data format and transforms it into another.
       1. The map method applies a function to each piece of data passed in to the function

       2. Sets up the incorrect answers to have a `correct` value of `false` and a `text` of the `answer`

       3. Adds the correct answers with a `correct` value of `true` and a `text` of the `correct_answer`

       4. Returns an object of the question `text` and uses the `shuffle` method from the `lodash` library to change the order of the answers to show as options.
   {% endhint %}